-(c) Grievances shall be filed within forty (40) calendar days of the date the grievant or Union knew or should have known of the facts giving rise to the alleged grievance.
-If a grievant can demonstrate in writing an earnest attempt to resolve a potential grievance informally within the forty (40) calendar days of the date the grievant or Union knew or should have known of the facts giving rise to the alleged grievance, the employer will grant an extension of the grievance timeline of an additional fifteen (15) calendar days.
+(c) Grievances shall be filed within thirty (30)-forty (40) calendar days of the date the grievant or Union knew or should have known of the facts giving rise to the alleged grievance.
+If a grievant can demonstrate in writing an earnest attempt to resolve a potential grievance informally within the thirty (30)-forty (40) calendar days of the date the grievant or Union knew or should have known of the facts giving rise to the alleged grievance, the employer will may grant an extension of the grievance timeline to of an additional forty-five (45) fifteen (15) calendar days.
 In the event that the deadline for filing a grievance, submitting a grievance response, or appealing a grievance response falls on a Saturday, Sunday, or University holiday, such action will be considered timely if it is taken by 5:00 p.m. on the following business day (Monday - Friday).